-- 1. Symbolic safety signage shall be displayed where it is required by legislation. - 2.
-All symbolic safety signage shall conform to the requirements of SANS standard 1186. - 3.
-Signs shall be positioned to be seen from most positions within the work sites / areas. - 4.
-All signage must be always clear and be replaced timeously when worn out. - 5.
+- 4. All signage must be clear at all times and be replaced timeously when worn out. - 5.
 Contractors establishing sites must erect a company sign at their site offices to reflect the name and contact details of the: Construction Supervisor; Health and Safety Manager/Practitioner; First Aider; Health and Safety Representative and Evacuation warden. - 6.
-The location of every first aid box; fire extinguisher and emergency exit are to be clearly indicated by means of a sign. - 7.
+The location of every first aid box; fire extinguisher and emergency exit is to be clearly indicated by means of a sign. - 7.
 When using, an explosive power tool the appropriate signage shall be erected, warning people of its use. - 8.
 Contractors shall provide signage where work is conducted and where unauthorised entry is prohibited and/or where alerting and cautioning passers-by to be aware of potential dangers. - 9.
-The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks.
+The meanings of the appropriate symbolic signage must be discussed during induction training and toolbox talks. - 10.
+Where possible, within workshops, work areas and established premises, the appropriate sign indicating the meaning of symbolic safety signs must be displayed.